Qliro/QliroOne-In-App-ReactNative/README.md

 The html-snippet to the checkout, it is the html-snippet returned from the [getOrder](https://developers.qliro.com/docs/qliro-one/get-started/load-checkout#get-order).

-#### scrollEnabled
+#### isScrollEnabled

-Sets to enable scroll, default is false.
-If scrolling is disabled the component height is as tall as required.
+Sets to enable scroll, default is true.
+If scrolling is disabled the component height is as tall as the content of QlirOne.

 ### SDK Specific Event props